veriepicc/Cat-Beater/README.md

 - **Milestone 6**: Re-implement compiler in CatBeater, bootstrapped builds

 > **Note**: You don't need to make a hardware CPU or real filesystem to self-host.
 We target our own bytecode VM and use the host OS filesystem via runtime.

+## 📚 Standard Library

+CatBeater includes a growing standard library written in pure CatBeater.
+For detailed documentation on all available modules and functions, see the [Standard Library Reference](libraries.md).

 ## 📁 Repository Layout